Carriyo/samlify/README.md

 Highly configuarable Node.js SAML 2.0 library for Single Sign On

+Carriyo fork of samlify with following changes:
+- RelayState at login request level (feature)
+- Encode character entities in XML attributes (bug)

 ## Welcome PRs

 Welcome all PRs for maintaining this project, or provide a link to the repositories especially for use cases alongside with different frameworks.